pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 This time, there was no applause at all, only the shifting of uncomfortable patrons.
 He had failed as a poet, but he prayed he had succeeded in giving his monster nothing to grasp.

 Two days later, the merchant Kastor, a man whose vast wealth was matched only by his thinly veiled ambition to one day challenge the Tyrant, was found dead in his silken bed.
 There was not a mark on his body.
 Yet, when the priests of Mordiggian came to collect their offering, they found the corpse strangely light, brittle as a dried leaf.
-One of the bearers stumbled, and the body fell, shattering upon the marble floor.
+One of the bearers stumbled, and the body fell, shattering upon the marble floor like a dropped carnelian vase.
 It crumbled into a heap of fine, crimson powder.
 An attending physician, a man versed in strange poisons, whispered that it appeared every drop of moisture had been leached from Kastor's body and replaced, vein by vein, with a mineral dust of unknown origin.

 Phantamos heard the news and vomited into a potted fern.
 The killer was not just an artist; they were an alchemist, a magician.
 They could turn abstract concepts into physical reality.